-If you would like to find out more about work in the West of England to improve the management of deterioration during COVID-19 please visit our resource page.
+If you would like to find out more about work in the West of England to improve the management of deterioration during COVID-19 please visit our resource pages.

 Watch our short film telling the story of a patient in North Somerset, who made a quick and full recovery from sepsis as a result of NEWS being communicated at every handover of care.

-The West of England AHSN in collaboration with eight acute trusts are one of the early implementers of the structured review and have developed a best practice framework as a template to support the trusts in this project.
+A precursor to ReSPECT, the West of England AHSN in collaboration with eight acute trusts were one of the early implementers of the structured review and developed a best practice framework as a template to support the trusts in this project.
 Find out more.